sunfishcode/llvm2cranelift/README.md

  - Pattern-match operations that are not present in LLVM IR, such as rotates, `*_imm` operations, load/store offsets, wrapping/extending loads and stores, `br_icmp`, etc.
+ - Expand @llvm.powi with small integer constants into efficient sequences.

 Also of note is that it doesn't currently translate LLVM's PHIs, SSA uses, and SSA defs directly into Cretonne; it instead just reports uses and defs to